-2 Scope

-This standard describes the specifications and general principles recommended for piping systems for gaseous (Type I) or liquid (Type II) hydrogen.
-The standard addresses both low and high pressure hydrogen piping systems onsite from the point where hydrogen enters the distribution piping (the battery limits of the hydrogen storage system) to the point of use.
-For the purposes of this standard, high pressure is defined as gaseous hydrogen at service pressures equal to or greater than 3000 psig (20 680 kPa).^{1, 2}

-The information in this standard is general in nature and is intended for designers, fabricators, installers, users, and maintainers of hydrogen piping systems as well as for safety personnel, fire departments, building inspectors, and emergency personnel.
-Basic information on the properties, storage, and handling of hydrogen can be found in CGA G-5, Hydrogen; CGA G-5.3, Commodity Specification for Hydrogen; National Fire Protection Association (NFPA) 52, Vehicular Gaseous Fuel Systems Code; NFPA 55, Compressed Gases and Cryogenic Fluids Code; and the CGA Handbook of Compressed Gases [2, 3, 4, 5, 6].
+1 Introduction This standard is one of a series prepared by the Asia Industrial Gases Association, (AIGA) to provide information on the transportation, handling, and storage of hydrogen.
+2 Scope This standard describes the specifications and general principles recommended for piping systems for gaseous (Type I) or liquid (Type II) hydrogen.
+The standard applies to hydrogen piping in a supply system (to the source valve) and to customer piping from the source valve to the point of use.
+For the purposes of this standard, high pressure is defined as gaseous hydrogen at service pressures equal to or greater than 3000 psi (20 680 kPa).1 The information in this standard is general in nature and is intended for designers, fabricators, installers, users, and maintainers of hydrogen piping systems as well as for safety personnel, fire departments, building inspectors, and emergency personnel.
+Basic information on the properties, storage, and handling of hydrogen can be found in CGA G-5, Hydrogen; CGA G-5.3, Commodity Specification for Hydrogen; NFPA 2, Hydrogen Technologies Code; NFPA 55, Compressed Gases and Cryogenic Fluids Code; and the CGA Handbook of Compressed Gases [1, 2, 3, 4, 5].2 3 Definitions For the purpose of this publication, the following definitions apply.